csingley/ofxtools/docs/client.rst

 Using ofxget - in depth
 -----------------------
-``ofxget`` takes two mandatory positional arguments - the request type and the server URL or nickname - along with a bunch of optional keyword arguments.
+``ofxget`` takes two positional arguments - the request type and the server URL or nickname - along with a bunch of optional keyword arguments.

 See the ``--help`` for explanation of the script options.

-Available request types (as indicated in the ``--help``) are ``scan``, ``prof``, ``acctinfo``, ``stmt``, and ``tax1099``.
+Available request types (as indicated in the ``--help``) are ``list`` ``scan``, ``prof``, ``acctinfo``, ``stmt``, and ``tax1099``.
 We'll work through most of these in an example of bootstrapping a full configuration for American Express.

-We must know the OFX server URL in order to connect at all.
-The best place to find this (along with other useful connection information) is the `OFX Home`_ website.
+We must know the OFX server URL in order to connect at all.  ``ofxtools`` contains a database of all US financial institutions listed on the `OFX Home`_ website that I could get to talk OFX with me.
+If you can't find your bank in ``ofxget`` (or if you're having a hard time configuring a connection), `OFX Home`_ should be your first stop.
 You can also try the fine folks at `GnuCash`_, who share the struggle.

 OFX Home has a listing for AmEx, giving a URL plus the ``ORG``/``FID`` pair (i.e. ``<FI><ORG>`` and ``<FI><FID>`` in the signon request.)
 This aggregate